ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 </tr>
 </table>

+<b>Programming Assignments</b>

+Learn by doing!
+Most weeks, you will be working on a programming assignment for this class.
+You will feel the intense excitement of seeing your work come alive through the computer, and also the equally intense frustration of wading through error messages and tricky bugs.
+Both of these are at the heart of what it means to be a computer scientist.
+The programming assignments are designed to invite your creativity, problem solving skills, tenacity, and interests.
+When you find yourself stuck during your work on a programming assignment, ask for help:

+* Open lab hours

+* Instructor and TA office hours

+* Private questions to instructors on the class discussion board on Piazza

+Remember to always read the programming assignment description carefully.
+Some programming assignments will be **pair-programming** assignments, where you are expected to develop the algorithm and code in close collaboration with a partner; others will be **individual** assignments, where you will gain confidence with your own mastery of the material.

+PA0 counts towards 2% of your overall course grade, the rest of the assignments (PA1 through PA8) each count towards 5% of your overall course grade.

 <b>Exams</b> There will be two exams during the quarter, held in the evenings during Week 3 and Week 7 of the Fall quarter.
 The Final exam is on Wednesday of exam week.
 There are no makeup exams.
 See <a href="#Grading">grading section</a> below for the
 policy on missed exams.